NDR008/DiceGameMDP/readme.md

 # 2. Design Choices and Justification
 Several considerations and tests to validate the final choice of agent was made.
 The agent was tested against several game scenarios described in the appendix.
 For comparison reasons a random agent was also included for comparisons in some of the following data.
-All tests are conducted with the same seed value of 1.
+All tests are conducted with the same seed value of at the start of game configuration listed in the appendix.

 ## 2.1 Validation of Gamma=1